fbgallet/roam-extension-calendar/README.md

 ## Open the calendar view

-- Click on the native calendar icon, then on `Toggle Full Calendar` button, under the datepicker (only way to open it on mobile), to open it at the top of the main view,
+- Click on the native calendar icon, then on `Toggle Full Calendar` button, under the datepicker (only way to open it on mobile), to open it at the top of the main view, or `Shift + Click` to open it in the right sidebar,
-- or `Right click` on the native calendar icon.
-- `Shift + Right click` on calendar icon or on 'Open Full calendar' button to open it in the sidebar.
+- or `Right click` on the native calendar icon, or `Shift + Right click` to open Full Calendar in the right sidebar.

 The same action close the corresponding Full Calendar component.
 You can also use `Display/Hide in [main window or sidebar]` commands in Roam Command palette.